jpedroschmitz/rocketdocs/examples/gatsby-theme-docs/src/docs/usage/using-yaml-files.md

 description: Learn how to YAML files in Rocket Docs.
 ---

-To use YAML files, create a new YAML file in a `data` folder and it will be exposed as `all{FileName}Yaml` GraphQL node.
+To use YAML files, create a new YAML file in a `yamlFiles` folder and it will be exposed as `all{FileName}Yaml` GraphQL node.

-To store YAML in another folder, please change `dataPath` option of `@rocketseat/gatsby-theme-docs` plugin which configured in `gatsby.config.js`.
+To store YAML in another folder, please change `yamlFilesPath` option of `@rocketseat/gatsby-theme-docs` plugin which is configured in `gatsby.config.js`.

 ## Example file

-If our project has `letters.yml` or `letters.yaml` under a `data` folder which looks like:
+If our project has `letters.yml` or `letters.yaml` under a `yamlFiles` folder which looks like:

 ```yml
 - character: a